000Aym612/RainfallPredictionWithClimateData/README.md

 # RainfallPredictionWithClimateData

 A deep learning framework for predicting rainfall patterns using climate variables and digital elevation models (DEM).
-This project implements the LAND (Learning Across Non-uniform Domains) methodology to leverage both climate data and topographical information for improved rainfall predictions.
+This project implements the LAND (Learning Across Non-uniform Domains) methodology to leverage both climate data and topographical information for improved rainfall predictions, enhanced with ensemble learning and cross-validation techniques.

 ## Project Overview